 The pulverized and burnt bark mixed with frankincense was used to purify the rooms of the sick or after disputes.

-Pine in natural magic is used to invoke the spirits of woods and nature.
+In natural magic is used to invoke the spirits of woods and nature.

 The pine cone in magic symbolizes regeneration in life as well as physical and psychological wounds.